csells/go_router/README.md

 # Navigator Builder
 Sometimes it is necessary to insert a widget above the `Navigator`, but below `MaterialApp`/`WidgetsApp`: for example, it may be a provider that needs access to the `MaterialApp`/`WidgetsApp` `context` to get the current locale and localization, or to completely replace the `Navigator`, for example to implement authentication with inner navigation.

 For these purposes, you need to use the `navigatorBuilder` parameter in the `GoRouter` constructor.
-This is similar to the `builder` parameter in the `MaterialApp` constructor.
+This is similar to the `builder` parameter in the `MaterialApp` constructor, but gives access to `Router` (via `Router.of`) and other infrastructure provided by `MaterialApp`.

 An example of placing some data provider widget:
 ```dart